madaley1/madaley1.github.io/posts/2024-08-27/More Thoughts Related to the Building of Nova Blog.md

 I'm not saying we need to go through raw CSS messiness and randomly placed images all over pages again, but I do think we need to re-enter an age of exploration and artistry with the internet.
 Personal websites used to be unique, but nowadays we have places like Substack which essentially sterilize the concept of a personal blog site by making them all uniform.
 I have a bit of an ironic opinion for being an engineer who loves optimizing workflows and making things better, but sometimes things need to be a bit messier.
 Humans are messy, and I feel the internet, especially personal internet, should be deeply human, opinionated, and artistic.

 Now to highlight one of the oxymoronic parts of my values when it comes to the Nova Blog tool, I optimized the publishing process down to three essential parts.
 Just write your md file, push it to github, and check it out on your site.
 This seems like an objective downgrade to things like WordPress right?
-I mean you can't make super stylized pages or posts, which goes against everything mentioned above, and there's no tagging or searchability to the platform.
+I mean there's no tagging or searchability to the platform.
+Also it's streamlined and simple, like the sites mentioned as bad.
 So how is it in any way better?

 It's better for two reasons:
 1. There is virtually no friction to post